ncoghlan/pulpdist/doc/about.rst

     $ python -m pulpdist.manage_site migrate
     $ python -m pulpdist.manage_site runserver

-Pointing your preferred browser at ``http://localhost:8000/pulpdist`` should then display the web UI with the dummy authentication scheme enabled.
+Pointing your preferred browser at ``http://localhost:8000`` should then display the web UI with the dummy authentication scheme enabled.
 Pulp server definitions can be entered either through the REST API or else via the Django admin interface (use ``pulpdist-test-su`` as the login name to get access to the latter).

 _`Pulp Installation Guide`: http://pulpproject.org/ug/UGInstallation.html

+.. note:

+   These instructions are known to be incomplete.
+Additional steps are needed in order to actually load the plugins into Pulp.

 Running the unit tests